| Title: | Statistical Reporting with 'Quarto' |

 file |

-name of file to hold ```{dot} //| label: fig-doverview-graphviz //| fig-height: 4 //| fig-cap: "Consort diagram produced with `graphviz` with detailed exclusion frequencies in a separate node" //| file: graphviz.dot ``` |
+//| fig-cap: "Consort diagram produced with `graphviz` with detailed exclusion frequencies in a separate node"

-can include user-defined linkages to specific parts of a node (e.g., a single word in a line of text) to another part of the chart, and can render tables.
-If an inclusion is ...
+Takes a character string or vector and uses knitr::knit_expand() to apply variable insertions before the diagram is rendered by Quarto.
+See this for an example.
+Unlike mermaid, graphviz can include user-defined linkages to specific parts of a node (e.g., a single word in a line of text) to another part of the chart, and can render tables.
+If an inclusion is ... is a data frame or table, it will be properly rendered inside the diagram.

-nothing; used to knitr::knit_expand()
+nothing; used to knitr::knit_expand() graphviz markup

 Frank Harrell